Gozala/teleport/docs/design/foundation.md

 -----------------------------
 >
 Existing CommonJS [package] specification describes a way of declaring dependencies.
 "Where to retrieve dependent package from" is a separate concern.
 Program should provide necessary pointers for it's dependencies to a platform.
 It is important to notice that non program packages delegate responsibility of providing pointers to a program since they are going to be consumers.
 In an example of [Transquire] *(and hopefully this will find it's way to CommonJS)* pointers are provided in a **catalog.json** in of program package.
 Each key in the **catalog.json** represents a name of the package it depends on.
 Corresponding value is a "pointer" hash with must have **uri** field and a value of a unique package [URI] *(described in a first section of this document)*.
 It is expected that package managers will generate **catalog.json** files where "pointer's" will be a corresponding package descriptors with additional **uri** field.
-In order to support design goal of zero tolling, [Transquire] expects to find only **uri** + other package descriptor field that have non default values.
+In order to support design goal of zero tolling, [Teleport] expects to find only **uri** + other package descriptor field that have non default values.
 *Example*:
 <pre class="console">
 {